|

 Background

 Venous thromboembolism.
-The overall U.S. incidence of venous thromboembolism (VTE) is approximately 1 per 1,000 person-years, and the lifetime clinical prevalence is about 5%, accounting for 100,000 deaths annually (Heit, 2001).
-Risk is strongly age-related, with the greatest risk in older populations.
-VTE also recurs frequently; the estimated cumulative incidence of first VTE recurrence is 30% at 10 years (Heit, 2001).
+The overall U.S. incidence of venous thromboembolism (VTE) is approximately 1 to 2 per 1,000 person-years, and the lifetime clinical prevalence is about 5%, approximately 8% (Lutsey, 2023).
+After VTE, 1-year survival varies greatly by underlying VTE cause, with lower survival rates seen for cancer-associated VTE (~47%) and higher survival among patients with provoked (84%) or unprovoked (93%) VTE.
+The risk is strongly age-related, with the greatest risk in older populations.
+VTE also recurs frequently; the estimated cumulative incidence of first VTE recurrence is 30% at 10 years (Heit, 2001, Lutsey, 2023).
 These figures do not separate patients who had known predisposing conditions from those who do not.

 Risk factors for thrombosis include a variety of clinical and demographic variables, and at least one risk factor can be identified in approximately 80% of patients with a thrombosis.
 The following list includes the most important risk factors: